ahache/final-lhl-project/README.md

 - React Router

-## Contact the Author
+## Contact the Contributors

 Questions?
 Comments?
-Please tweet the author of the README at [@JonoSue](http://twitter.com/JonoSue).
+Want to contribute to this?
+Feel free to contact any of the contributors of this repo.

 *Last updated September 22, 2017*